 Understanding PRP

-Endoscopic spine surgery is a minimally invasive procedure used to treat spine problems like herniated discs, nerve compression, and chronic back pain.
-Instead of large cuts, the doctor uses a tiny camera and special tools to fix the problem through a small opening.
+Endoscopic spine surgery is a minimally invasive procedure used to treat common but debilitating spine problems like herniated discs, nerve compression, and chronic back pain.
+Instead of the large incisions used in traditional procedures, the doctor uses a tiny camera (endoscope) and special microscopic tools to access and fix the problem through a very small opening.

-This approach allows the surgeon to see inside your spine clearly and treat the exact issue without damaging healthy tissue.
-Compared to traditional surgery, patients often experience less pain, smaller scars, and faster healing.
+This state-of-the-art approach allows the surgeon to see inside your spine with high-definition clarity, treating the exact issue without cutting through or damaging healthy surrounding muscle tissue.
+Compared to traditional open surgery, patients experience significantly less pain, smaller scars, and a much faster healing process.

-At Spinenpain in Plano TX, this advanced technique is helping many patients get back to their normal lives without long hospital stays.
+At Spinenpain in Plano, TX, this advanced technique is helping countless Texans get back to their normal lives quickly, safely, and without the burden of long hospital stays.

 Treatment Benefits